 Children

-Probate attorneys are often asked by the children of decedents: What am I entitled to if my parents died and left no will
+Probate attorneys are often asked by the children of decedents: What am I entitled to if my parents died and left no will?

 Other Family Members

 When a decedent does not have a surviving spouse or children, it will likely be their parents or siblings who inherit from their intestate estate.
-Grandchildren can also inherit in certain situations, particularly if their parent was a child or sibling of the decedent and is also deceased.
+Grandchildren may also inherit in certain situations, particularly if their parent was a child or sibling of the decedent and is also deceased.

 Note that even cousins, great uncles, great aunts, nieces and nephews would be entitled to inherit a decedent’s assets before they’re given to the state.